-When you have ensured that all your basic details are inputted then you can proceed to apply for a new grant application.
-This can be done by returning to the Portal Homepage and clicking to apply for funding from one of our grant streams.
+When you have ensured that all your basic details are input then you can proceed to apply for a new grant application.
+This can be done by returning to the portal homepage and clicking to apply for funding from one of our grant streams.
 Or alternatively through the 'My Applications' tab on the left hand side of the page, and clicking the 'New Application' button.

-You will then be asked what Grant Type you would like to apply for.
-Click 'Apply' for the Grant Type detailed as 'Social, Nursing, and Allied Health Science Summer Studentship 2021'.
+You will then be asked for what Grant Type you wish to apply.
+Click 'Apply' for the grant type detailed as 'Social Science, Nursing, and Allied Health Summer Studentship 2022'.